What is a Route Optimization?

 What is a delivery route?

 A route is the journey of a person or a vehicle from a starting point to the same point.
-This route can include a succession of visits or deliveries, collection or maintenance actions, tests, samplings, changes, etc.
+This route can include a succession of visits or deliveries, collection or maintenance actions, tests, samplings, changes, etc. Taking the help of a delivery route planning software can make this complicated process to simple.

 Performing each of these actions may require a specific skill of the agent or a characteristic of the vehicle.
 Depending on the sector of activity, it may be necessary to order some actions before others.
 For example, pickups and then deliveries.
 It may also happen that each action has to meet a time and duration limitation.